bjohn004/microbes_data_visualization/README.md

-# microbes_data_visualization

-This repo contains the contents for homework assignment 14 for the U of M Data Analytics Bootcamp.
+This repo contains the contents for creating a dashboard displaying the results from a JSON dataset summarizing findings from a microbe study.

 ***
 ## Introduction
 This repo includes a web page that utilizes data from a json to create a dashboard.
 The dashboard allows you to select one of many different patients from a microbe study.
 The dashboard displays the following: